DBinaghi/plugin-AdminTools/README.md

 - **Limit Visibility to Own**: limits Item/Collection/Exhibit visibility to only the ones created by the user (Admin interface).
 - **Public Edit Link**: adds a edit link to Items/Collections/Exhibits/Files/Simple Pages to Public interface for logged-in users.
 - **Database Backup**: creates a backup copy of the Omeka database, storing it locally (in Omeka's **files** directory) and also making it available for download.
+- **Sessions Table**: allows trimming of the Omeka table recording sessions, in case automatic trimming was not effectively working.

 When installed, the plugin creates an **Admin Tools** page accessible to Super User from the admin navigation sidebar; through the page one can put the website in maintenance mode, clear the languages cache and create a backup copy of Omeka's database.
 The plugin's configuration page lets fine tune this functions, plus many other ones.